awsdocs/aws-greengrass-developer-guide/doc_source/configure-stream-manager.md

-# Configure AWS IoT Greengrass Stream Manager<a name="configure-stream-manager"></a>
+# Configure AWS IoT Greengrass stream manager<a name="configure-stream-manager"></a>

 On the AWS IoT Greengrass core, stream manager can store, process, and export data sent from IoT devices\.
 Stream manager provides parameters that you use to configure group\-level runtime settings\.
-These settings apply to all streams on the AWS IoT Greengrass core\.
+These settings apply to all streams on the Greengrass core\.
 You can use the AWS IoT console or AWS IoT Greengrass API to configure stream manager settings\.
 Changes take effect after the group is deployed\.

-## Stream Manager Parameters<a name="stream-manager-parameters"></a>
+## Stream manager parameters<a name="stream-manager-parameters"></a>

 Stream manager provides the following parameters that allow you to define group\-level settings\.
 All parameters are optional\.

 **Storage directory**  <a name="STREAM_MANAGER_STORE_ROOT_DIR"></a>
 Parameter name: `STREAM_MANAGER_STORE_ROOT_DIR`
 The absolute path of the local directory used to store streams\.
 This value must start with a forward slash \(for example, `/data`\)\.
-For information about securing stream data, see [Local Data Security](stream-manager.md#stream-manager-security-stream-data)\.
+For information about securing stream data, see [Local data security](stream-manager.md#stream-manager-security-stream-data)\.

 **Server port**
 Parameter name: `STREAM_MANAGER_SERVER_PORT`